freedom35/backup-util-dotnet-core/README.md

 To build the project yourself you will need the [.NET Core SDK](https://dotnet.microsoft.com/download).

-[Visual Studio](https://visualstudio.microsoft.com) is an IDE with built-in support for C# and comes pre-packaged with the .NET Core SDK.
-Visual Studio is available for [Windows](https://visualstudio.microsoft.com/vs/) or [Mac](https://visualstudio.microsoft.com/vs/mac/).
+I recommend using [Visual Studio](https://visualstudio.microsoft.com).
+Visual Studio is an IDE with built-in support for C#, comes pre-packaged with the .NET Core SDK, and is available for both [Windows](https://visualstudio.microsoft.com/vs/) or [Mac](https://visualstudio.microsoft.com/vs/mac/).

 Other options include using a code editor such as [Visual Studio Code](https://code.visualstudio.com) with a C# extension installed.
 <br />

-## Command Line
+## Usage
 The portable version of the app (**backuputil.dll**) can be executed on either **Windows** or **Mac**.

 To execute the portable version, open a terminal window and change to the directory containing the app.